sebastienlapierre/oio-docs/doc/install-swift-s3/source/index.rst

 .. only:: ubuntu

-   This guide will show you how to install the OpenIO Swift/S3 gateway on Ubuntu.
+   This guide will show you how to install the OpenIO Swift/S3 gateway on Ubuntu 16.04 (Xenial).

 .. only:: debian

-   This guide will show you how to install the OpenIO Swift/S3 gateway on Debian.
+   This guide will show you how to install the OpenIO Swift/S3 gateway on Debian 8 (Jessie).

 .. only:: centos

-   This guide will show you how to install the OpenIO Swift/S3 gateway on CentOS.
+   This guide will show you how to install the OpenIO Swift/S3 gateway on CentOS 7.

 Contents